St. Mary's Cathedral, Sandakan: Elevation

 St. Mary's Cathedral saw the addition of a covered wing section on the right side of the church in 2011.
 The construction of a new covered wing section on the left side has just been completed in September 2012.
 The cathedral can now seat approximately 1,500 parishioners.
 Two LCD projectors were installed in 2011 to facilitate the parishioners in the viewing of hymns, liturgical prayers and responses particularly that of the New Roman Missal, as well as witnessing the Rite of Baptism and other activities.
 An LCD projector has also been also installed on each side of the covered wing sections of the cathedral.

 Sandakan Diocese was blessed with their first priest, Rev. Fr.
-David Garaman, who was ordained by the Rt.
+David Garaman (a longtime parishioner of St. Dominic's church cum seminarian who hailed from Tambunan located in the Diocese of Keningau but was resident in Lahad Datu for he was born and bred there to emigrant parents from the said district in Sabah's interior division), who was ordained by the Rt.
 Rev. Bishop Julius Dusin Gitom in Lahad Datu on 31 December 2010.
 He had his pastoral immersion at the cathedral as a deacon since 19 March 2010.
-Two seminarians, namely Marthin Steven and Stanley William, also did their pastoral immersion here as 1st year theology student in 2011 and 2nd year philosophy student in 2012 respectively.
+Two seminarians, namely Marthin Steven and the-now Rev Fr.
+Stanley William, the current rector of St. Dominic's church in Lahad Datu, also did their pastoral immersion here as 1st year theology student in 2011 and 2nd year philosophy student in 2012 respectively.

 On 24 May 2010, the Good Shepherd Sisters (RGS) established their mission in the Sandakan Diocese by setting up Seri Murni Crisis Centre.
 The centre offers a safe haven and temporary shelter for about ten (10) women and girls in crisis situations.

-In the diocese's fifth year, the Diocesan Pastoral and Worship Centre has been built on the former site of the old Boys’ School classroom block, and was to be blessed on 26 October 2012.
+In the diocese's fifth year, the Diocesan Pastoral and Worship Centre has been built on the former site of the old Boys’ School classroom block and it was blessed on 26 October 2012.